mamisoa/oph4py/memory-bank/techContext.md

 ### Migration Strategy

+- API modularization completely finished
-- Legacy endpoints maintained in rest.py
+- Legacy rest.py file has been removed
+- All endpoints now use modular API structure
-- Gradual migration to modular structure
+- Application updated to reference new API structure
-- Backward compatibility during transition
-- Client code updates planned in phases
+- Full documentation of new API architecture maintained

 ## Deployment Architecture